RosettaCommons/documentation/scripting_documentation/ClientMovers.md

 To further complicate matters, regions do not need to be contiguous.
 A region can be, for example, residues *a*-*b* and (*c* - *d*).
 If that is the selection from the template and simulation selector selects residues *w*-*x* and (*y* - *z*), *a* will be paired with *w*, (*a* + *i*) will be paired with (*w* + *i*) for *i* [1,*b*-*a*].
 If (*b* - *a*) < (*x* - *w*), then *c* will be paired with *w* + (*x* - *b*)--in other words, the pairing continues ignoring the break in residues completely.

 Sometimes, it's useful to apply a mover to the template just after it's loaded in.
-For example, given a full-atom PDB, we'd sometimes like to convert it to a centroid representation for abinitio-style simulations (this avoids problems with differing numbers of atoms in the template and simulation).
+For example, given a full-atom PDB, we'd sometimes like to convert it to a centroid representation for *ab initio*-style simulations (this avoids problems with differing numbers of atoms in the template and simulation).
 Here, a SwitchResidueTypeSetMover is applied to the template before the template is used to set internal degrees of freedom in the simulation.

 ```
 <SwitchResidueTypeSetMover name="centroid" set="centroid" />